mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 <img src="{{  site.baseurl  }}/images/projects/decision_tree/tree_data2.png" height="60%" width="60%">
 </center>

 The leaf nodes on the left branch now have mixed labels in their subsets.
-Allowing for this "impurity" might seem suboptimal, but it's a strong defense against noisy features: **if _Time idle_ and _Age of account_ were actually only correlated with our labels due to chance, a model that excluded those features would be better at generalizing to new data.** We also see that the tree uses the majority class (rather than the only class) to return a classification from the leaves.
+Allowing for this "impurity" might seem suboptimal, but it's a strong defense against noisy features: **if _Time idle_ and _Age of account_ were actually only correlated with our labels due to chance, a model that excluded those features would be better at generalizing to new data.**

+Limiting tree depth is a good strategy, but we can pair it with an even stronger strategy: [**ensemble learning**](http://www.scholarpedia.org/article/Ensemble_learning).
+In machine learning -- [and in animal collectives]({{  site.baseurl }}/Collective-behavior) -- **aggregating a _set_ of predictions often achieves higher accuracy than any individual prediction.** Errors in individual models cancel out, allowing a clearer look at the underlying patterns in the data being modeled.

+This sounds great, but there needs to be _variation_ in model predictions for an ensemble to be useful.
+The algorithm we described in the last section -- splitting on all values of all features to get the lowest Gini impurity -- is deterministic.
+For a given dataset, our algorithm always outputs the same decision tree<sup>[[1]](#1-random-forests)</sup>, so training 10 or 100 trees as an ensemble wouldn't actually accomplish anything.
+So how is a forest any better than an individual tree?

+This is where _randomness_ comes in.
+The trees in a random forest aren't identical.

 Examples: